giricgoyal/gmaps-flickr/README.md

-# CliUniversalDemo
+# Gmaps-flickr Demo

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+## install dependencies

+Run `npm install` to install dependencies.

 ## Start the server

-Run `npm run start` to start the server.
+Run `npm start` to start the server.
 Navigate to `http://localhost:4000/`.